acidanthera/MacHyperVSupport/Docs/modules.md

 | Boot argument  | Description |
 |----------------|-------------|
 | -hvvmbusdbg    | Enables debug printing in DEBUG builds
-| -hvvmbusnocpu  | Force all channels to use CPU 0 on Windows Server 2012 / Windows 8 and newer.

 ## VMBus Device Nub (HyperVVMBusDevice)
 Provides connection nub for child VMBus device modules.